-If you’re noticing a smell from your heat pump, it’s attempting to tell you that something is up.
-We’ve created a list of the top six heat pump smells, what causes them and how you can repair them.
+If you’re noticing a smell from your heat pump, it’s trying to tell you that something is up.
+We’ve created a list of the most common six heat pump smells, what causes them and how you can fix them.

 - Heat pump smells musty

 If your heat pump smells musty, there’s probably mold growing on wet evaporator coils or in the ductwork.
 This heat pump odor is often known as dirty sock syndrome.
 You can deter this by scheduling regular heat pump maintenance and air duct cleaning.

 If your heat pump smells like fish, there could be a few things wrong: